ZsoltBihary/PytorchDRL/README.md

     - Policy-only: `forward(obs) -> policy_logits`

 ### 3. Agent (The student)
-- **What it is:** The trained actor that interacts with the environment
+- **What it is:** The actor that interacts with the environment
 - **Responsibilities:**
-  - Own trained model(s)
+  - Own model
-  - Select action given observation
+  - Select action given observation (evaluation, deployment support)
-  - Support evaluation and deployment
+  - Select action and return model outputs given observation (trainer rollout support)
 - **Does NOT:**
   - Own optimizers,
-  - Support training logic
+  - Perform training logic
   - Know about the algorithm that trained it
 - Each agent uses one of the model variants.
 - Agents are intentionally thin and stable.
 They are designed to survive the training process.